-MFF will assist your organization with the completion and submission of additional program start up items identified below and on the MFF SNAP-Ed Start Up Checklist (accessible through the Partner Portal).
+MFF will assist your organization with the completion and submission of additional program start up items identified below.

-It is recommended that you print and review the start up checklist to ensure you remain up-to-date and in compliance with these requirements.
+It is recommended that you print and review the FY 2023 Start Up Due Dates table below to ensure you remain up-to-date and in compliance with these requirements.

-FY 2022 CIP START UP DEADLINES
+FY 2023 CIP START UP DUE DATES

-ITEM DUE DATE Start Up SNAP-Ed University (Required training for local Program and Finance Leads) August 2021 Items Finalize Program Summary and Budget Prior to contract execution

-ITEM DUE DATE Contract Execution By October 29, 2021 SNAP-Ed 101 (webinar) Program and Finance Leads Within 30 days of contract execution (or within 30 days of hire for new staff) Scope & Sequence for PSE and DE Developed with MFF Project Manager before program activities start Civil Rights Training & Certificate All front-line and supervisory staff Within 30 days of contract execution (or within 30 days of hire for new staff) Proposed Social Media Activities Within 30 days of contract execution (and prior to expected changes) Start Up Items Current & Pending Documents December 15, 2021 (or within 30 days of hire for new staff or funding changes) Strategies for Collaboration and Non-Duplication By December 31, 2021 Intervention-Specific Trainings Prior to intervention delivery M2HL Update Portal Training (M2HL and PSE reporting) October 29, 2021 (or within 30 days of hire for new staff who will lead reporting) ServSafe Training (Assure that at least one supervisor overseeing food preparation has current ServSafe certification) October 29, 2021 (or within 30 days of hire for new staff) Access to the Partner Portal for key staff October 29, 2021 (or within 30 days of hire for new key staff)
+ITEM Due Date Start Up Items SNAP-Ed University (required training for local Program and Finance Leads) August 2022 Finalize Program Summary and Budget Prior to contract execution Contract Execution By October 31, 2022 SNAP-Ed 101 (webinar) Program and Finance Leads Within 30 days of contract execution (or within 30 days of hire for new staff) Civil Rights Training & Certificate All front-line and supervisory staff Within 30 days of contract execution (or within 30 days of hire for new staff) Scope & Sequence for each PSE and DE Developed with MFF Project Manager before program activities start (Approved Scope &Sequence for each intervention and strategy is required before the start of those program activities) Start Up Items Social Media-Web Page Outline Before any activities are implemented Intervention-Specific Trainings Prior to intervention delivery M2HL Update Portal Training (M2HL and PSE reporting) October 31, 2022 (or within 30 days of hire for new staff who will lead reporting) ServSafe Training (Assure that at least one supervisor overseeing food preparation has current ServSafe certification) October 31, 2022 (or within 30 days of hire for new staff) Access to the Partner Portal for key staff October 31, 2022 (or within 30 days of hire for new key staff) Current & Pending Documents December 15, 2022 (or within 30 days of hire for new staff or funding changes) Strategies for Collaboration and Non-Duplication By December 30, 2022

-^{}For reporting deadlines, refer to page 24.
+^{}For reporting due dates, refer to page 28.